-The North of Iran is rich in terms of attractions.
-Having the Great Caspian Sea as one of the main destinations of Iran, gains an incredible amount of visitors each holiday.
+The Northern of Iran is rich in terms of attractions.
+Having the Great Caspian Sea as one of the main destinations of Iran gains an incredible amount of visitors each holiday.
 Mazandaran, Gilan, and Golestan, are three provinces that bring this opportunity for Iranians to visit the Caspian Sea with their family and friends and have the most fun out of it.
 Here are some of the most popular places among Iranians in the North of Iran, which you can visit anytime you travel to Iran.

 2. Badab-e Surt

 An absolute photogenic natural site, with amazing changing colors of water, is a great photography opportunity.
-Badab-e Surt owns one of the unique scenery in Iran that is the natural springs of water.
+Badab-e Surt owns one of the unique scenery in Iran which is the natural springs of water.
 This fascinating place is the second largest spring saline water in the world that changes color over the sunset or sunrise.
 So if you want to experience the best moments of your trip, visit this natural creation during sunset while the sunlight makes the water glow.
 Ice cold water and soft drinks will be sold on the hill while you’re taking your time making an unforgettable memory.

 3. Elimalat Lake

 Make a beautiful memory with beautiful scenery!
 Elimalat is one of the stunning forests in Iran in which you can find a lake among its gigantic trees.
 The reflection of mountains along with the trees, aligns with the lake and water waves, creating a relaxing sight to enjoy.
 There are some facilities for your entertainment, such as pedal boats and restaurants near the lake.
 If you enjoy mountain biking and have access to one by chance, you will love riding through the forest paths.

 1. Gilan Rural Heritage Museum